 Digital laser load height sensor

 A laser load height sensor enables long distance detection.
 This is useful for difficult applications where there must be a focused, visible beam spot.
-The method used to measure distance using a laser is referred to as TOF (Time of Flight).
+TOF (Time of Flight) is the method used to measure distance using a laser.

 The TOF method of detection measures distance by calculating the time it takes for a pulse-emitted beam to leave the sensor, hit the target, and then return to the sensor.
-This enables stable detection that is unaffected by the surface conditions of the work piece that is being detected.
+Therefore this provides stability of the detected work piece.

 Eagle Stretch Wrappers